 For the most part, marketing analytics vendors have leaned into the “suite” approach (where you use one vendor for most of your MarTech stack), while product analytics vendors have leaned into the “best-in-breed” approach.
 There are pros and cons to each of these approaches (perhaps another blog post later), but it has been a point of differentiation between marketing and product analytics vendors.

 As you can see, for all the ways that marketing analytics vendors are similar, there are places in which they have emphasized different features and functionality.
 In most cases where one type of vendor has had a lack of emphasis, it is likely now adding new functionality.
-As organizations realize that using multiple digital analytics vendors can splinter insights from customer experiences, I have predicted that there will be a push in the future to standardize on one digital analytics product for both marketing and product teams.
-Eventually, I see all digital analytics vendors converging on the preceding items such that there is really no way to distinguish between marketing and product analytics vendors.
-There will likely just be “digital analytics” vendors.
+As organizations realize that using multiple digital analytics vendors can splinter insights from customer experiences, I have predicted that there will be a push in the future to standardize on one digital analytics platform for both marketing and product teams.
+Eventually, I see all digital analytics platforms converging on the preceding items such that there is really no way to distinguish between marketing and product analytics vendors.
+There will likely just be “digital analytics” platforms.

 As you might expect, at Amplitude, we believe that the industry trends are moving more towards functionality in product analytics vs. marketing analytics.
 This belief was one of my reasons for moving from the marketing analytics world to the product analytics world.
 With the tumultuous changes with privacy (GDPR) and 3rd party cookies, I believe the future will emphasize retention over acquisition.
 I am also seeing a trend of digital marketers moving to digital product teams.

 Whether you agree or disagree with the views expressed in this blog series, I hope that it gave you some things to think about regarding marketing and product analytics.
 If there are other differences between the two that you think I have missed, please let me know!
-If you are interested in digging deeper into some of the items above, I have written a free Digital Analytics Product Buyer’s Guide that goes into depth on some of these areas.
+If you are interested in digging deeper into some of the items above, I have written a free Digital Analytics Platform Buyer’s Guide that goes into depth on some of these areas.